 2.10 In some protected areas of the country, known as 'designated areas' (including CAs, AONBs, National Parks and World Heritage Sites- referred to collectively as 'Article 2(3) land'), some permitted development rights for extensions, outbuildings, antennae, changes of use etc. are more restricted.
-These are illustrated in the table in Appendix 2 which distinguishes between the permitted development rights applicable generally, together with the additional special restrictions within CAs.
+These PD rights are subject to change and may have been removed through an Article 4 Direction.
+It is advised to check with Ealing Council before commencing any work.